 Tetrhydrocannabinol, also known as THC, is the active ingredient in marijuana.
 THC is the component that give the user a “high” like feeling.
 THC concentrates have potency levels of up to 80% higher than the normal 20% potency of the regular marijuana plant.

 Marijuana concentrate has become very popular, especially at festivals and across college campuses.
 The dangerousness of this is that THC concentrates do not have the same “decriminalized” status as the green leafy substance.
 Florida law penalizes THC concentrate possession very harshly.

 Attorney for THC Concentrate Possession in West Palm Beach, FL

 Marijuana concentrates represent an entirely knew way of consuming marijuana.
 However, if you or someone you know has been caught in possession of THC concentrates that could be life altering.

-With offices located in West Palm Beach, locate at 601 N Dixie Hwy, Suite B
+With offices located in West Palm Beach, locate at515 N Flagler Dr. #240

 West Palm Beach, FL 33401, just minutes from the Palm Beach County Clerk and Flager Memorial Bridge, we represent clients accused of multiple types of marijuana crimes, including THC concentrate possession, simple marijuana possession, and even marijuana cultivation.

 Call Meltzer & Bell, P.A. at (561) 557-8686 for more information about how we can help fight to get your charges dropped.